 For drug targets that are subject to the collaboration, the Company has primary responsibility for conducting preclinical research activities (including target validation, drug discovery, identification or synthesis) in accordance with the applicable research plan agreed to by the parties and established on a target-by-target basis.
 The Company is obligated to use commercially reasonable efforts to identify relevant target binders and chimeric targeting molecules in order to identify development candidates.
 Subject to certain exceptions, each party will bear its own costs in the conduct of such research.
-Sanofi will be responsible for any development and commercialization activities unless the Company exercises its co-development and copromotion option.
+Sanofi will be responsible for any development and commercialization activities unless the Company exercises its co-development and co-promotion option.
 For those programs that the Company exercises its option to co-develop, co-promote and co-commercialize, the Company will be responsible for a portion of the U.S. development costs, and the parties will split U.S. profits and losses evenly and the Company will be eligible to receive royalties on ex-U.S. net sales and reduced milestone payments on such optioned products.

 Upon signing the Sanofi Agreement, Sanofi paid the Company an upfront payment of \$55.0 million.
 Subsequently in January 2021, Sanofi paid the Company an additional \$22.0 million to exercise its option to expand the number of targets beyond the initial targets included in the collaboration.
 The Company is eligible to receive additional payments if Sanofi exercises an option to extend the license term with respect to a particular target.
-As of February 28, 2021, the Company is eligible to receive up to approximately \$2.5 billion in total payments, including payments of up to \$500.0 million upon the achievement of specified development milestones, up to \$625.0 million upon the achievement of specified regulatory milestones and up to \$1.3 billion upon the achievement of certain sales milestones, as well as up to \$163.1 million in certain additional fees related to target licensing and reservation.
+Since the signing of the Sanofi Agreement, the Company has received a payment of \$1.0 million for research milestones, all of which was received in the third quarter of 2021.
+As of August 31, 2021, the Company is eligible to receive up to approximately \$2.5 billion in total payments, including payments of up to \$499.0 million upon the achievement of specified development milestones, up to \$625.0 million upon the achievement of specified development, as well as up to \$141.1 million in certain additional fees related to target licensing and reservation.
 In addition, the Company is eligible to receive tiered royalties ranging from mid-single digit to low teen percentages on annual net sales of any commercial products that may result from the collaboration, subject to certain reductions and excluding sales in the United States of any products for which the Company exercises its option to co-develop and co-promote, for which the parties share profits and losses evenly.

 The Company identified the following promises in the Sanofi Agreement: (1) the research licenses, (2) the research services, (3) the obligation to share information during the research term and (4) the participation of alliance managers in the joint research committee and joint patent committee.
 The Company determined that the research licenses are not capable of being distinct due to the specialized nature of the research services to be provided by the Company, and, accordingly, this promise was combined with the research services as one single performance obligation.
-The Company also determined that Sanofi's exclusive right to add up to two additional targets constitutes a material right as it represents a significant and incremental discount that Sanofi would not have received without entering into the Sanofi Agreement.
+The Company also determined that Sanofi's exclusive right to add up to two additional targets constitutes a material right as it represents a significant and incremental discount that Sanofi Agreement.
 The option to extend the license term does not represent a material right because it does not contain a significant and incremental discount.